-By the year 2010 it is forecast that more than one billion people will take an overseas holiday.
+It is estimated that more than one billion people will take an overseas holiday each year (source: UNWTO).
 The impact of tourism has already been immense and it will certainly increase.
 The travel industry can bring many benefits to local communities, including an injection of cash and employment for local people, preservation of native habitats and indigenous wildlife, and cultural exchange.
 However, without care, tourism can also have a negative impact: destruction of natural habitats; diversion of scarce resources; disturbance of wildlife; and the violation of tribal peoples' rights.

 THE OBJECTIVE OF THIS POLICY